dojo/docs/dijit/layout.rst

 After startup() has been called you can freely add remove children, like for example:

-.. codeviewer:: javascript
+.. code-block :: javascript
+  :linenos:

   // add a right pane to the BorderContainer bc.addChild(new ContentPane({region: "right", content: "...", style: "width: 100px;"}));

 or:

-.. codeviewer:: javascript
+.. code-block :: javascript
+  :linenos:

   // add a tab to the TabContainer tc.addChild( new dijit.layout.ContentPane({title: "tab 3"});

+Removing children is done w/the pointer to the child widget:

   // remove the first tab, and destroy it (and it's contents) tc.removeChild(tab1);